Meet Our Professional Staff

 Maintenance

-After 40 years of serving Temple Beth El (as well as many other organizations in Portland's Jewish community), Bob Bradbury is a TBE institution unto himself.
-He has attempted to retire multiple times, but his work ethic and dedication to our community has led to an absurdly long (and very much appreciated) farewell tour.
-Bob continues to provide essential services such as cleaning, event setups, and special project assistance -- and he loves a chat and a laugh, so make sure to say hi when you see him!
+After 40 years of serving Temple Beth El (as well as many other organizations in Portland's Jewish community), Bob Bradbury is an institution himself.
+He has attempted to retire multiple times but his work ethic and dedication to our community have led to an absurdly long (and very much appreciated) farewell tour.
+Bob continues to provide essential services such as cleaning, event setups, and special project assistance.
+He loves a chat and a laugh, so make sure to say hi when you see him.

 Garrett Stewart (he/him)